Sirspam/Octabot/README.md

 ## Features
 Octabot's main feature is playing pre-installed mp3 files with additional features such as sending users a list of all installed songs, playing those songs and playing every song in a random order.
-Octabot also features a small emote game, with saving statistics, and an image classification feature.
+Octabot also features a small emote game where the user has to find an octagon emote out of a field of other emotes.
+The program features a database to save statistics from this emote game.

 More information about the bot's features and commands can be found at the bottom of this Readme!